mivuzu/rv32i-v1/README.md

 - UART and clock pins: update constraints for your board on `lib/pins.lpf`
 - Memory size: set the number of DP16KD banks in `memory.v`.

-## Build & Run (example flow)
+## Build & Run

 Commands here are indicative, adapt to your board toolchain.
-If you run them as is, without changing the Makefile or project all, a bitstream for the ECP5 Ev.
+If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 Ev.
 Board will be generated and loaded.

 1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader (or whatever tools your toolchain requires and modify Makefile).